tardate/LittleArduinoProjects/Equipment/ComponentTesterKit/README.md

 ### Special using hints:

 Normally the Tester shows the battery voltage with every start.
 If the voltage fall below a limit, a warning is shown behind the battery voltage.

-If you use a rechargeable 9V battery, you should replace the battery as soon as possible or you should recharge. the measured supply voltage will be shown in display row two for 1 second with”VCC=x.xxV”.
-It cannot repeat often enough, that capacitors should be discharged before measuring.
+If you use a rechargeable 9V battery, you should replace the battery as soon as possible or you should recharge.
+The measured supply voltage will be shown in display row two for 1 second with `VCC=x.xxV`.

+Capacitors should be discharged before measuring.
 Otherwise the Tester can be damaged before the start button is pressed.

 If you try to measure components in assembled condition, the equipment should be all ways disconnected from power source.

 Furthermore you should be sure, that no residual voltage reside in the equipment.
-Every electronical equipment has capacitors inside!

 If you try to measure little resistor values, you should keep the resistance of plug connectors and cables in mind.
 The quality and condition of plug connectors are important, also the resistance of cables used for measurement.
 The same is in force for the ESR measurement of capacitors.
 With poor connection cable a ESR value of 0.02ohm can grow to 0.61ohm.
 You should not expect very good accuracy of measurement results, especially the ESR measurement and the results of inductance measurement are not very exact